kissgyorgy/my-stars/README.md

 - [ansible-community/ara](https://github.com/ansible-community/ara) - ARA Records Ansible and makes it easier to understand and troubleshoot.
 - [plasticityai/supersqlite](https://github.com/plasticityai/supersqlite) - A supercharged SQLite library for Python
 - [susam/mintotp](https://github.com/susam/mintotp) - Minimal TOTP generator in 20 lines of Python
-- [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
+- [mlflow/mlflow](https://github.com/mlflow/mlflow) - The open source developer platform to build AI/LLM applications and models with confidence.
+Enhance your AI applications with end-to-end tracking, observability, and evaluations, all in one integrated platform.
 - [snoack/python-goto](https://github.com/snoack/python-goto) - A function decorator, that rewrites the bytecode, to enable goto in Python
 - [odoomates/odooapps](https://github.com/odoomates/odooapps) -
 - [OCA/account-financial-tools](https://github.com/OCA/account-financial-tools) - Odoo Accountant Financial Tools and Utils